Brian24NX/Brian24NX/README.md

 - 👋 Hi there, I’m Brian Zhou.
 - 👀 I’m a computer science student.
-- 🌱 I’m currently doing CNN reserach project and some kinda ML/DL stuff.
+- 🌱 I’m currently doing CNN reserach project.
 - 💞️ I’m looking to collaborate on all of the great people who are as insanely chasing dreams as what I'm doing right now.
 - 📫 How to reach me 872696379@qq.com